-Randy Bachman started writing this song when he was waiting in the living room at the house of his date, Denise.
+started writing this song when he was waiting in the living room at the house of his date, Denise.
 She was taking a long time getting ready so Bachman sat at the piano and wrote the beginning of this song.
-Denise - the girl he was waiting for - he married.
-Burton claims the song took him just 15 minutes to write once he set down with his bandmate Burton Cummings to put it together. (thanks, Nathan - Winkler, Canada)
+Denise - the girl he was waiting for - he later married.
+Bachman claims the song took him just 15 minutes to write once he sat down with his bandmate Burton Cummings to put it together.

 The Guess Who had some big hits under their belt in their native Canada, but this song earned them international acclaim and a US record deal with RCA.
 They wrote the song at a time when they were gigging constantly, and also serving as the house band on a Canadian TV show called Let's Go

 , where they would play covers of hit songs.
 "These Eyes" was the culmination of their efforts, and it became their first Top 10 hit in the US.
 The next year, they had two US chart-toppers: "American Woman